Chef: Balvir Kaur

 Today, she lives in Istanbul with her husband and youngest daughter, and sometimes comes to SF to visit her vegetarian daughter.

-Espresso Drinks, Deli Sandwiches, and Family Recipes
+Espresso Drinks, Latin American Food and Family Recipes

 Everyone has family recipes they love and those recipes are the inspiration for Manitas Cafe & Deli.
 The best dishes came from the kitchens of our parents and grandparents.
 Thank you for allowing us to share our recipes which originated from a nameless "comedor" in El Salvador.